-In the past decades, geo-disasters triggered by typhoon, landslide, debris flow, earthquake, tsunami, and volcanic eruption frequently occurred in Asia.
-These disasters caused great loss of human life as well as huge damage of infrastructure and property.
-As disasters are serious threats to the human society, the reduction of geo-disasters has become an urgent and critical issue for the safety of communities and their economic development.
+In the past decades, geo-disasters triggered by earthquake, landslide, debris flow, tsunami, and volcanic eruption frequently occurred all over the world, especially in Asia.
+These disasters caused great loss of human life as well as huge damage on infrastructure and property.
+As disasters are serious threats to the human society, reduction of geo-disasters has become an urgent and critical issue for the safety of communities and their economic development.

-Before the official establishment of the ICGdR in 2013, the core members have conducted preparatory activities for 10 years.
-In 2003 the first symposium was held at Kanazawa University, Japan for the mitigation of geo-disasters in the areas around Japan Sea.
+Before the official establishment of the ICGdR, the core members have conducted preparatory activities for 10 years.
+In 2003, the first symposium was held at Kanazawa University, Japan for the mitigation of geo-disasters in the areas around Japan Sea.
 This pioneering event drew attention of researchers and engineers from China, Korea and Japan.
 The second, third and fourth symposia were also held at Kanazawa University.
-Then, the fifth and sixth symposia were held in Xi’an and Kunming in China respectively.
-In 2009 the symposium was renamed as “The International Symposium on Mitigation of Geo-disasters in Asia” to include more countries and cover larger area, and the seventh event was held in Harbin, China.
+Then, the fifth and sixth symposia were held in Xi’an and Kunming in China, respectively.
+In 2009 the symposium was renamed as “The International Symposium on Mitigation of Geo-disasters in Asia” (MGDA) to include more countries and cover larger area, and the seventh event was held in Harbin, China.
 The Eighth and Ninth symposia were held in Vladivostok, Russia in 2010, and Yogyakarta, Indonesia in 2011, respectively.
 Gradually, the event evolved from a regional meeting to a regular international conference.
 In 2012, Shimane University, Japan organized the tenth event of the symposium, and about 100 participants attended this event.
 During the symposium, a field trip from Sendai, via Hotaka and Kyoto, to Matsue was made to investigate the disasters caused by earthquakes, tsunamis, volcanoes, and landslides.
 To celebrate the tenth anniversary of the continuous event, the core members collaborated to publish “The Progress of Geo-disaster Mitigation Technology in Asia” with Springer to show the progress of geo-disaster mitigation technologies in Asia.
-According to a regional initiative from Asia, the participants, most of them are experts on geo-disaster reductions, had an intent to establish an international consortium on geo-disaster reduction.
-In May 2013 the organizing meeting of the International Consortium on Geo-disaster Reduction (ICGdR) was held in China Institute of Disaster Prevention, Beijing, China.
-The legal registration was completed in August 2013 in Matsue, Japan.
+In this symposium, most of the participants showed an intent to establish an international consortium on geo-disaster reduction.
+In May 2013, the organizing meeting of the International Consortium on Geo-disaster Reduction (ICGdR) was held in China Institute of Disaster Prevention, Beijing, China.
+Then, the legal registration was completed in September 2013 in Matsue, Japan.